tejashah88/mk8d-combo-playground/README.md

 ![Screenshot of Kart Combo Playground - 3D View](images/playground-3d-view.png)

 A playground to explore optimal Mario Kart 8 build via Pareto Optimization and fancy plots.
-This repository contains 2 notebooks, one for scraping the in-game stats from `japan-mk.blog.jp` and one for setting up the combo playground visualizer.
+This repository contains 2 notebooks, one for scraping the in-game stats from http://japan-mk.blog.jp/ (*as of August 16th, 2023*) and one for setting up the combo playground visualizer.

 *NOTICE*: The plots on the live website will take a few seconds to regenerate when changing the parameters or controls. **PLEASE.
 BE.
 PATIENT.**